 Different species have different expectations in terms of the qualities of their home therefore, they don’t just select them randomly.

-- If you are planning to make or install a nest-box in your garden, it is best to consider less common species, or species that are under threat when it comes to making the decision on the size of the box and its design.
+- If you are planning to make or install a nest-box in your garden, it is best to consider less common species or species that are under threat when it comes to making the decision on the size of the box and its design.
 Do some research to find which species are in your area and how they like their nests to be, so you can replicate it.

-- Ensure you place the suitable size and shape boxes to the right places to avoid unwanted feral guests but it is also suggested to monitor your nest-box regularly with minimal disruption if possible to make sure your occupiers are not exposed to any threats.
+- Ensure you place a suitable size and shape nest box to avoid unwanted feral guests making it home.
+It is also suggested to monitor your nest-box regularly with minimal disruption if possible to make sure your occupiers are not exposed to any threats.